Traditional home ownership can appear out of reach for many first-time buyers, with the average house price just over £230,000.

 Of course, alongside this is, there are some inevitable downsides:

 - You can’t choose where the shared ownership properties are.
-They may not be in your chosen location
+They may not be in your chosen location, especially in the long term

 - You only buy the leasehold, not the freehold.
 The housing association own that.
 These types of properties have their own issues – such as unfair ground rent charges which has caused the leasehold scandal

-- If you look to staircase and the value of the property has risen, the shares may cost more.
+- If you look to staircase (buy further shares) and the value of the property has risen, the shares may cost more.
 Your stamp duty bill may be higher too

 - As with most leasehold properties, you’ll usually need to pay a service charge for the upkeep of the common parts